Laura McLeod-Katjirua

-Laura Veendapi McLeod-Katjirua is a Namibian politician who has been Governor of the Khomas Region since 2012 and Deputy Secretary General of SWAPO since 2012.
+Laura Veendapi McLeod-Katjirua is a Namibian politician who was a Governor of the Khomas Region from 2012 to 28 March 2025 and Deputy Secretary General of SWAPO since 2012.
 Previously she was Governor of Omaheke Region from 2001 to 2012.
 She was transferred to Khomas Region by President Hifikepunye Pohamba after she was elected as Deputy Secretary General of SWAPO on December 2, 2012.

 Early life and education

 Laura McLeod grew up in Gobabis, the regional capital of Omaheke.
 She went into Zambian exile in 1975 while she still was a teenager and completed her secondary education there at Nyango Education Centre in 1978.
 She graduated with a diploma in Public Administration from the United Nations Institute for Namibia, and with a Teacher's Diploma from the National Institute for Public Administration in 1982, both located in Lusaka.
 McLeod then stayed in Botswana, Angola, and East Germany and returned to Namibia in 1989.
 Upon Namibian independence in 1990, she worked as an agricultural technician.